nahog/slackbot-russia-2018-world-cup/README.md

 # Slackbot Russia 2018 World Cup

-A bot for slack to message about matches of the 2018 FIFA World Cup
+A bot for slack to message about matches of the 2018 FIFA World Cup and other custom actions

-## What you have to do
-- Configure the slack webhook https://api.slack.com/incoming-webhooks
-- Get an api token from https://api.football-data.org/client/register
-- Run the app somewhere (node index.js football-data)

 ## Modules (NEW!)
 Now you can develop your own modules to make the bot do other things based on actions.
 The football-data is now a module, so starting the app must include the module.
 As an example there is another module now, that parse the web www.coperos.com for a rooster and post the rooster to the channel.
 To launch the new module the command is (node index.js coperos).